5 Proven Ways to Improve Your Child’s Memory

 The first idea is one you’ve probably heard before…

 We all know that exercise is good for the body, but what you might not know is that it’s good for the mind.

-According to a paper in Frontiers in Psychology , even basic gestures and movements can help to develop memory.
-That doesn’t mean doing star jumps and reciting the times tables at the same time—it means something as simple as moving your hands while you talk.
+According to a paper in Frontiers in Psychology , even basic gestures and movements can help develop memory.
+That doesn’t mean doing star jumps and reciting the times tables simultaneously—it means something as simple as moving your hands while you talk.
 So, instead of having your child read and learn by rote, encourage them to read out loud and make movements and gestures as they talk (as you naturally do when they talk).
 This will help them remember what they read later on.

-Aside from that, actual workouts can actually help.
-The same source above discusses how it was shown decades ago that exercise can help people with dementia to alleviate their symptoms.
-That’s because it increases hippocampal volume—it actually directly affects the brain.
+Aside from that, actual workouts can help.
+The same source above discusses how it was shown decades ago that exercise could help people with dementia to alleviate their symptoms.
 If you didn’t know, the hippocampus is a small part of the brain that regulates memory, and in particular, long term memory.
+That’s because it increases hippocampal volume—it directly affects the brain.